Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 Introductory Call

-The process began with an introductory phone call to discuss the client’s 19-property rental portfolio, their current QuickBooks Online setup, bookkeeping situation, and reporting needs for tax preparation, tax planning, and ongoing portfolio management.
+The process began with an introductory phone call to discuss the client’s 19-property rental portfolio, their current QuickBooks setup, bookkeeping situation, and reporting needs for tax preparation, tax planning, and ongoing portfolio management.

 Bookkeeping Review

-Before proposing cleanup work, Bookkeep Boss reviewed the QuickBooks Online file, property manager's owner statements, bank activity, credit card activity, loan activity, and supporting records already uploaded.
-Those records included receipts and purchase confirmations stored through the QuickBooks Online receipts feature.
+Before proposing cleanup work, Bookkeep Boss reviewed the QuickBooks file, property manager's owner statements, bank activity, credit card activity, loan activity, and supporting records already uploaded.
+Those records included receipts and purchase confirmations stored through the QuickBooks receipts feature.

 The review identified that: